omundy/learn-javascript/topics/variables/variables.md

 “ An example string with smart quotes 😿 ”
 " An example string with dumb quotes 😀 "
 ```

+VS Code uses a Javascript Linter to check for these errors.
+You can also use websites like [jshint.com](https://jshint.com) or [jslint.com](https://www.jslint.com/) to save hours of frustration.

 ---